k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/10_jobs_and_batches_affinity.md

 Physical Affinity consists of a node's IP or a DC name, e.g.: ```10.20.30.40``` or ```DC-Europe```

 ### Logical Affinity
-Logical Affinity can be seen as a role attached to a specific physical node and to which can be dedicated a number of threads, lower or equal to the number of threads allocated to the nodes.
+Logical Affinity can be viewed as a role assigned to a specific physical node, to which several threads can be dedicated, equal to or lower than the number of threads allocated to that node.
-Such a Logical ID can be given to node by adding the requested id to the 'node.id' file located in the fabric_home/config directory.
+Such a Logical ID can be given to a node by adding the requested ID to the 'node.id' file located in the fabric_home/config directory.
 Each node can have multiple logical names, and a logical node can be shared by multiple physical nodes.

 #### Affinity Pool Size

-A *Recommended Pool Size* capability has been added to the affinity function from V6.4.2 onwards to rebalance jobs and get the ability to dynamically split (at runtime) jobs executions between nodes.
+A *Recommended Pool Size* capability has been added to the affinity function from V6.4.2 onwards to rebalance jobs and get the ability to dynamically split (at runtime) job executions between nodes.
 This flag must be defined in the node.id file:
 Two new parameters can be defined:
-- recommended number of jobs
+- The recommended number of jobs
-- maximum number of jobs that can run concurrently on the same node.
+- The maximum number of jobs that can run concurrently on the same node.

 For example: ```logical_id:2 4``` or ```logical_id:2-4```

-whereby:
+Whereby:
 - 2 is the recommended number of jobs that can run concurrently.
 - 4 is the maximum number of jobs that can run concurrently.